 “(A) Providing proof of successful completion of an OSSE-approved structured literacy training for the appropriate instructional cohort; or

-“(B) Providing proof of receiving a passing score, on a structured literacy competency assessment or evaluation that OSSE identified or developed.
+“(B) Providing proof of receiving a passing score on a structured literacy competency assessment or evaluation that OSSE identified or developed.

-“(3) A teacher who is employed by an LEA as of the effective date of the Implementation of the Early Literacy Education Task Force Recommendations Amendment Act of 2024, as approved by the Committee of the Whole on May 29, 2024 (Committee print of Bill 25-784), shall be deemed to have successfully completed an OSSE-approved structured literacy training demonstrated competency in structured literacy instruction by the start of the 2026-2027 school year if the teacher successfully completed an OSSE-approved structured literacy training for the appropriate instructional cohort or received a passing score on a structured literacy competency assessment or evaluation that OSSE identified or developed in 2019 or later.
+“(3) A teacher who is employed by an LEA as of the effective date of the Fiscal Year 2025 Budget Support Act of 2024, passed on 2nd reading on June 25, 2024 (Enrolled version of Bill 25-784), shall be deemed to have successfully completed an OSSE-approved structured literacy training or demonstrated competency in structured literacy instruction by the start of the 2026-2027 school year if the teacher successfully completed of an OSSE-approved structured literacy training for the appropriate instructional cohort or received a passing score on a structured literacy competency assessment or evaluation that OSSE identified or developed between January 2019 and August 2026.

 “(b)(1) During School Year 2025-26, including summer 2026, LEAs shall dedicate at least 10 hours of professional development time, scheduled during regularly contracted work hours, for kindergarten teachers who intend to complete structured literacy training to participate in such training; provided, that the LEA may designate the time and place for the training.